AMinSC/AMinSC/README.md

 -->
-- 🌱  I’m currently learning for Java, Spring, Linear DataStructor with C / Cpp
+- 🌱  I’m currently learning for Django, Java, Spring, Linear DataStructor with C / Cpp
 <!--
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...